Herriard railway station

-Herriard railway station was a railway station in the village of Herriard, Hampshire, UK.
+Herriard railway station was a railway station in the village of Herriard, Hampshire, England.
 The station was a stop on the Basingstoke and Alton Light Railway until its closure in 1932.
 On Sunday, 19 August 1928, a crash scene from the film The Wrecker was filmed at Herriard.
 A set of SECR coaches and a Class F1 locomotive no. A148 were released on an incline to collide into a Foden steam lorry.

 As in 2020 the platforms survive as part of a garden wall either side of a roadway.